Tuttotorna/OMNIABASE/README.md

 Interpretation asks:

-- what does this mean inside a model, a theory, or a domain?
+- what does this mean inside a theory, model, or domain?

 Decision asks:

 - what action should follow?

-These layers must not be collapsed into one.
+These layers must not be collapsed.

 This separation is non-negotiable.